apache/commons-rdf/src/site/markdown/userguide.md

 [IRI.getIRIString](apidocs/org/apache/commons/rdf/api/IRI.html#getIRIString--)
 or
 [Literal.getDatatype](apidocs/org/apache/commons/rdf/api/Literal.html#getDatatype--)
-will always have return values that are `.equal()` to any earlier return values.
+will always have return values that are `.equals()` to any earlier return values.
 Being immutable, the `Triple` and `RDFTerm` types should be considered thread-safe.